 Welcome to Stirling University’s Critical Religion Research Group.
 This site describes the work that we do, the kind of engagement we pursue, and the possibilities of studying and working with us.

 Critical Religion is a key marker of how we ‘do’ religion at Stirling.
 The term ‘critical religion’ is one created by colleagues in the department that seeks to describe two key approaches to thinking about religion:

-- following in part from ground-breaking work by Tim Fitzgerald, Russ McCutcheon, Naomi Goldenberg, Talal Asad and others, we seek to understand what we are thinking about when we think about religion: for example, why has much of western culture identified one particular kind of ritual as ‘religious’ (such as baptism) whilst other kinds of ritual are seen as ‘secular’ (such as military parades).
+- following in part from ground-breaking work by Tim Fitzgerald, Russell McCutcheon, Naomi Goldenberg, Talal Asad and others, we seek to understand what we are thinking about when we think about religion: for example, why has much of western culture identified one particular kind of ritual as ‘religious’ (such as baptism) whilst other kinds of ritual are seen as ‘secular’ (such as military parades).
 Not all cultures make these divisions, but the dominance of western cultural norms around the world from the colonial era onwards has impacted in profound ways on how people globally think about these issues.